-Because of the risk posed by coronavirus (COVID-19) to our patients, staff and our community, visitors are not allowed at our 33rd and Farnam streets location or at our Health Information Management location at 10304 Crown Pointe Ave.
+Because of the risk posed by coronavirus (COVID-19) to our patients, staff and our community, visitors are not allowed at our Health Information Management location at 3333 Farnam St 3rd Floor, Omaha, NE 68131.
 If you require assistance with payments, you can view your options here.

 You’ll receive a number of letters after receiving treatment at Nebraska Medicine, and you’ll likely have questions about detailed billing and payment options.

 Following treatment, Nebraska Medicine bills your insurance company or companies and any other responsible third parties first.
 Once we have received payments from everyone else, we’ll send you a bill for what’s left.
 This process can take several months, so don’t panic if you don’t receive a bill right away.